Fleming College: Scholarships

 Ensuring accessibility and financial aid for students in need is among the highest priorities at Fleming College.
 Fleming has provided more than $3.3 million to students in financial need through donor-sponsored scholarships and bursaries.
 Donor-sponsored student financial aid allows Fleming to support a diverse and vibrant student body, creating educational opportunities for students with exceptional promise.

 Programs

-Fleming College features more than 100 full-time programs in Arts and Heritage, Business, Environmental and Natural Resource Sciences, General Arts and Sciences, Health and Wellness, Justice and Community Development, Skilled Trades and Technology, and Continuing Education.
+Fleming College once featured more than 100 full-time programs.
+In 2024 the college announced it was cutting nearly 30 programs due to International student visa caps.

-Fleming College is noted for its excellence in environmental and natural resources sciences as well as unique programs in business, museum management and cultural heritage, and social services.
-It also offers a number of post-graduate diplomas in Geographic Information Systems (GIS), Aquaculture, and Environmental Visual Communication.
-As well, Fleming College has a Computer Security and Investigations program, which is one of only three related programs in Canada.
+Fleming College has a Computer Security and Investigations program, which is one of only three related programs in Canada.

-Community involvement

-Students are often involved in the communities Fleming serves, whether through work placements, volunteerism, or applied projects.
-Most recently, students hosted the Fleming College Police Foundations Outstanding Police Officer Service Award, participated in the Yellow Umbrella Project and Bell Let's Talk Day, and organized Big Brothers Big Sisters Come to Fleming day.

 Student government

-The social and political needs of students are served through the Student Administrative Council (SAC) at Sutherland Campus and the Frost Student Association (FSA) at Frost Campus.
+The social and political needs of students are served through the Student Administrative Council (SAC) at Sutherland Campus and the Frost Student Association (FSA) at Frost and Haliburton Campuses.
 These are student-run corporations.